Building a fast, sustainable personal website

 If you're interested in learning more about Eleventy then I strongly recommend this (now free!!) course by Andy Bell - Learn Eleventy From Scratch.

 This is not a paid ad or affiliate link.
-I took this course when it first launch and am recommending it from my own experience.
+I took this course when it first launched and am recommending it from my own experience.

 Hosting on Cloudflare Pages